 As part of the regular quality assurance program of the Project, field replicate samples may be collected, homogenized, and placed in separate sample containers for subsequent chemical analysis as funds allow.
 Some of the sample containers may be submitted as blind field replicates to the primary analytical laboratory.
-Others, considered field splits, may be sent to additional laboratories to conduct inter-laboratory comparisons, or for development and testing of laboratory methods.
-The analysis of field replicates and field splits will provide an assessment of both inter-and intra-laboratory precision and variability in the sample matrix and collection and homogenization methods.
-In many cases, variability in field replicates represents spatial and/or temporal variability in the environmental matrix being sampled, so field replicates should not be used in place of lab replicates to assess laboratory measurement performance unless the laboratory is in agreement that past results are sufficiently consistent for such use.
+Others, considered field splits, may be sent to additional laboratories to conduct inter-laboratory comparisons, or for development and testing of laboratory methods, or as substitutes for lab replicates when the latter are not possible.
+The analysis of field replicates and field splits can provide an assessment of both inter-and intra-laboratory precision and variability in the sample matrix and collection and homogenization methods.
+In many cases, variability in field replicates includes spatial and/or temporal variability in the environmental matrix being sampled.
+Therefore, field replicates or splits should be used in place of lab replicates to assess laboratory measurement performance only if past results indicate the matrix is sufficiently consistent for such use.